HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 Interpreter services are provided free of charge to you.

-Ambetter from Arizona Complete Health is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Ambetter from Arizona Complete Health is required by law to maintain the privacy of your protected health information (PHI), provide you with this Notice of our legal duties and privacy practices related to your PHI, abide by the terms of the Notice that is currently in effect and notify you in the event of a breach of your unsecured PHI.
+Arizona Complete Health is a Covered Entity as defined and regulated under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+Arizona Complete Health is required by law to maintain the privacy of your protected health information (PHI), provide you with this Notice of our legal duties and privacy practices related to your PHI, abide by the terms of the Notice that is currently in affect and notify you in the event of a breach of your unsecured PHI.

-Ambetter from Arizona Complete Health reserves the right to change this Notice.
+Arizona Complete Health reserves the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we receive in the future.
-Ambetter from Arizona Complete Health will promptly revise and distribute this Notice whenever there is a material change to the uses or disclosures, your rights, our legal duties, or other privacy practices stated in the notice.
-We will make any revised Notices available on our website at AmbetterHealthNet.com and in our annual enrolment materials.
-You may also request a copy by calling 1-888-926-5057.
+Arizona Complete Health will promptly revise and distribute this Notice whenever there is a material change to the following:

 The following is a list of how we may use or disclose your PHI without your permission or authorization: